-The Garlock Fault was surveyed with a LiDAR in April 2008 by OpenTopography.
+The Garlock Fault was surveyed with LiDAR in April, 2008 by OpenTopography.
 The location of the LiDAR survey and the area of this WorldView-3 stereo satellite survey accuracy study is shown in Figure 3.
-We believe this LiDAR survey to be accurate to 5cm RMSE.

 Figure 2.
 The Garlock Fault OpenTopography LiDAR survey shown on Google Earth.
 The Garlock Fault LiDAR survey was flown in April, 2008.
 The location of the WorldView-3 stereo satellite photos, acquired November 28, 2014, is shown by the circle.